-On May 26, 2021, we entered into the Merger Agreement, by and among the Company, Merger Sub and eFFECTOR, as further described in Note 1 and Note 12 to the financial statements included in Item 1 of this Quarterly Report on Form 10-Q.
+On May 26, 2021, we entered into the Merger Agreement, by and among the Company, Merger Sub and eFFECTOR, as further described in Note 1 to the unaudited condensed financial statements included in Item 1 of this Quarterly Report on Form 10-Q.

 Pursuant to the terms and conditions of the Merger Agreement, upon the closing, Merger Sub will merge with and into eFFECTOR with eFFECTOR surviving the Merger as a wholly-owned subsidiary of the Company.
-The Board of Directors of the Company has unanimously approved the Merger and resolved to recommend approval of the Merger Agreement to the stockholders of the Company.
+The Board of Directors has unanimously approved the Merger and resolved to recommend approval of the Merger Agreement to the stockholders.
 Consummation of the Merger is subject to approval by the Company's stockholders and the satisfaction or waiver of certain other customary closing conditions.
 Upon the consummation of the Merger, the Company will be renamed "eFFECTOR Therapeutics, Inc."